Alignment complete relational Hoare logics for some and all: Overview

-Now suppose $\vhigh \neq 0$ and $\vhigh' = 0$, for which we have a sequential alignment.
-The left copy of $c1$ might not terminate due to the loop at label 4, but if it does, we have $x \geq \vlow$.
-The right copy of $c1$ first sets $x$ to $\vlow$ and then increments $x$ some nondeterministically chosen number of times.
-We can prove $x = x'$ on termination by filtering executions so that we maintain $x - x' = b'$ as an invariant of the loop at label 10.
-Intuitively, we only permit right executions where $\lhavc{8}{b}$ sets $b$ to the difference between the value of $x$ on the left and $x$ on the right, and $\lhavc{12}{b}$ in the loop decrements $b$ by 1.
-Since the noninterference judgment requires proving the existence of right executions, we must reason about termination in this case.
-The value of $b$ can be used as a variant of the loop at label 10.
-By our chosen filtering conditions, this quantity decreases in each iteration and it cannot decrease infinitely.
+When $\leftex{\vhigh}\neq0$ and $\rightex{\vhigh}=0$ holds in the initial states, we reason in terms of a left-first sequential alignment.
+Given that the left run of $c3$ is terminated, we have $\leftex{x}\geq\leftex{\vlow}$ preceding the point we start to reason about the right run.
+This run first sets $x$ on the right to $\vlow$ and then the loop at label 9 increments it some nondeterministically chosen number of times.
+We filter the right execution so that we maintain $\rightex{b}\geq0 \land \rightex{b}=\leftex{x}-\rightex{x}$ as an invariant of this loop.
+Intuitively, we only permit executions on the right in which $\lhavc{8}{b}$ sets $b$ to the difference between $x$ on the two sides and $\lhavc{11}{b}$ decrements $b$ by $1$ to maintain the invariant.
+Since the $\forall\exists$ judgment concerns existence of right executions, we must prove termination of the loop at label 9.
+We do so using the value of $b$ as a variant of the loop.
+By the chosen filtering conditions, this quantity decreases in each iteration.

-The same alignment is used when $\vhigh = 0$ and $\vhigh' \neq 0$.
-The key idea in this case is to resolve $\lhavc{2}{x}$ on the right so that $x' \geq \vlow$ and the right execution never reaches the diverging loop at control point 4.
-This is done by proving that if the left copy of $c1$ terminates, then we have $x \geq low$.
-Then, filtering right executions so you have agreement on $x$ after $\lhavc{2}{x}$ ensures termination and satisfies the post-relation $x = x'$.
+Left-first sequential alignment is also used for the case when $\leftex{\vhigh} = 0$ and $\rightex{\vhigh} \neq 0$.
+The key idea here is to resolve $\lhavc{2}{x}$ on the right so that $\rightex{x} \geq \rightex{\vlow}$ holds, so we only consider right executions that don't diverge due to the loop at label 5.
+This is again done by filtering right executions so we maintain agreement on $x$.

 \endgroup